Virginia Tech® home

 Blacksburg campus

-Virginia Tech's main campus in beautiful Southwest Virginia
+Virginia Tech's main campus in scenic Southwest Virginia.

-• Housed in 89,000 square feet, primarily in three buildings: Torgersen Hall, Data & Decision Sciences, and Gilbert Place
+• Research, teaching, and administration operations housed in 89,000 square feet across campus, primarily in three buildings: Torgersen Hall, Data and Decision Sciences, and Gilbert Place.

-• Beautiful campus with arts and cultural experiences and nearby outdoor recreation opportunities
+• Scenic, walkable campus with arts and cultural experiences and nearby outdoor recreation opportunities.

 Administrative leadership and support

-• Dedicated managers lead efforts in communications, corporate partnerships, and alumni relations
+• and dedicated managers lead efforts in communications, corporate partnerships, and alumni relations.